-The Contented Dementia Trust hopes to raise £25,000 to develop and launch an online e-learning training programme to teach the basic stages of understanding and implementing the SPECAL method for managing dementia.
+The Contented Dementia Trust hopes to raise £25,000 to develop and launch an online e-learning training programme to help people to understand and implement the SPECAL method for managing dementia.

 The SPECAL method offers both family and professional carers a practical way of sustaining lifelong well-being for people with dementia and everyone involved in their care.

 The Trust is receiving increasing numbers of requests from families and professionals based in the UK and overseas who cannot travel to our Centre of Excellence at Burford for training.
 It is vital that we meet their needs, whether at a basic or advanced level, and that we increase the number of qualified SPECAL Practitioners.

 The proposed e-learning programme would provide a practical and cost-effective introduction to the SPECAL method, enabling both family and professional carers to explore and experience the benefits of this unique method.

 The SPECAL method has already been shown to achieve extraordinary outcomes: